josic/Promoter-Engineering/README.md

 The R files contain the code that was used to fit the model to the data by minimizing the objective function specified in the Supplentary material.

+The remaining files contain the parameters obtained after fitting the data, as well as the predicted "Scores" for the different conditions and models.